Nic-Sevic/growth-tracker-app/README.md

 ```
 npm start
 ```
-The application will be available at `http://localhost:3002`. //for me at least
+The application will be available at `http://localhost:3002`.

 ### Building for Production
 To create a production build, run: